The 3 stages of sales reporting

 No.

-“Get rid of irrelevant details so that the essential things and the relationships between them stand out.” - Ray Dalio, Founder of Bridgewater Associates
+“Get rid of irrelevant details so that the essential things and the relationships between them stand out.” - Ray Dalio, Founder of Bridgewater Associates.

-This is especially true for growing companies that are starting to connect their teams.
+This is especially true for growing companies starting to connect their teams.
 If your marketing, development, implementation, and success teams are also gathering, storing, and sharing information, you're going to have an absolute clusterfuck.

 Want advice on managing and growing your sales team?
-Get a free copy of my book The Sales Hiring Playbook.
+Get a free copy of my book, The Sales Hiring Playbook.

 Sales Hiring Playbook Cover